 1. The article is linked to full text from the citation record in the database.
-You may see “Full text” or the Adobe Acrobat pdf symbol after the citation, abstract and subject headings.
+You may see the Adobe Acrobat PDF symbol or "html full text" after the citation, abstract and subject headings.

 3. Search the library catalog directly to find information about all journal holdings including their extent and their format.

 4. Consult the listing of Electronic Journals and Publications: https://browzine.com/libraries/1726/subjects

 When the University Libraries doesn’t own a journal title you want, you may request a copy of the article from another academic library.
 This process usually takes 2-4 days, and you will be notified by email when the article has arrived.
 The email message will contain a link to your article.

 Directions for this process may be found on the following pages: